iamkevinzhao/lets_solve_these/box_stacking_problem/README.md

 **Note:**

 Above snippets are intend to illustrate the I/O format stipulation.
 The result shown in the "Output Sample" is not guaranteed correct.

+#### Restrictions

+- No libraries are allowed to be included by the program, except for `<iostream>` and `<fstream>`.
+- Total running time of the program should be less than 5 seconds for 50 arbitrary cases.